 Section 3.
 Adoption.
-Resolutions approved by the Resolutions and Bylaws Committee or Board of Directors for submission to the Delegates at the annual or any special meeting and sent to the Delegates in accordance with Section 2 may be adopted by a majority vote of the Delegates present and voting AS DEFINED UNDER ARTICLE VII, SECTION 6.
+Resolutions approved by the Resolutions and Bylaws Committee or Board of Directors for submission to the Delegates at the annual or any special meeting and sent to the Delegates in accordance with Section 2 may MUST be adopted by a majority vote of the Delegates present and voting as defined under Article VII, Section 6.

-A resolution without such prior approval may be proposed from the floor by a Delegate and may be accepted for discussion by a majority vote of the Delegates present and voting AS DEFINED UNDER ARTICLE VII, SECTION 6.
-The resolution may be adopted by a two-thirds vote of the Delegates present and voting AS DEFINED UNDER ARTICLE VII, SECTION 6.
+A resolution without such prior approval may be proposed from the floor by a Delegate.
+TO BE CONSIDERED, IT MUST and may be accepted for discussion by a majority vote of the Delegates present and voting as defined under Article VII, Section 6.
+IF ACCEPTED, AND FOLLOWING DISCUSSION, the resolution may MUST be adopted by a two-thirds vote of the Delegates present and voting as defined under Article VII, Section 6.